Day |

 Senate Square

-Description: Historical square surrounded by important buildings like the Government Palace and University of Helsinki.
+Just in front of Helsinki Cathedral lies Senate Square, a historical square surrounded by notable buildings, including the Government Palace and the University of Helsinki.

 Uspenski Cathedral